-The Education and Learning programme is embedded in the 17 Sustainable Development Goals and the main goal is number 4: Ensuring inclusive and equitable education and promote lifelong learning opportunities for all.
+The programme is embedded in the 17 Sustainable Development Goals and the main goal is number 4: Ensuring inclusive and equitable education and promote lifelong learning opportunities for all.

-SPIDER’s program for Education will be focusing on student centric learning, where the emphasis will be on access to ICT based learning, making digital content available and accessible over time, and capacity building of teachers.
+It will be focusing on student centric learning, where the emphasis will be on access to ICT based open learning, making digital content available and accessible over time, and the capacity building of teachers.